 Reachability is not just about tapping buttons, though.
 Following the spirit of Pull to Search, other gestures had to be redefined for ease of access.
 I completely rebuilt Doppi's navigation controller in order to enable swiping from anywhere (not just the edge of the screen) to dismiss a pushed screen, complete with smooth and continuous animations.
 And I reconfigured Now Playing to enable people to swipe up from anywhere in it to expand Up Next.

 Some key features I envisioned for Doppi remain in planning and design stages.
 Importing music files without iTunes, for example, is a relatively straightforward (though not simple) technical challenge that's mostly overcome today, but the release of the feature depends on my ability to communicate the three distinct ways a user could transfer music to the app, provide an entrypoint within the UI that serves as both a reminder of the feature and as a way to access a document picker, and explain why some songs can be deleted and some can't (meaning, which songs are iTunes-backed and which are file-backed).
+Update from the future: This was launched in Doppi 4.0.
+There was also a full, bold redesign of the player UI in Doppi 4.1, check it out.

 A similar problem arises with playlist creation.
 Technically straightforward, but how can I make sure a user understands that Doppi-created playlists won't sync back to iTunes?
 Setting that expectation correctly while avoiding unnecessary visual cruft is crucial for people to perceive the feature positively.